vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/yajuH/sarva-prastutiH/1/1_darshapUrNamAsAdi/13_srug-vyUhanAdiH/devA_gAtuvidaH.md

 <details><summary>Keith</summary>

 O ye gods that know the way, knowing the way, go ye the way.
-O lord of mind, this sacrifice for us place among the gods, O god, hail!
+O lord of mind, this sacrifice for us (place) among the gods, O god, hail!
-in speech, hail!
 </details>

 <details><summary>मूलम् (संयुक्तम्)</summary>